Last Updated on 08/25/23 by quiltripping

 I can honestly say that I had no trouble finding food on the Sapphire Princess that appealed to my pallet and that I found quite tasty.

 I ate at each of the venues on the ship and besides finding good food I also experienced wonderful service.
 All of the wait staff I interacted with were attentive and eager to please and worked quite hard.
-Balancing a tray of drinks or plates as the ship was pitching back and forth as we were sailing through high waves took a lot of skill.
+Balancing a tray of drinks or plates as the ship was pitching back and forth through high waves took a lot of skill.
 I certainly could not do it.

 Additional Sapphire Princess cruise tips and information